-As it is commonly known today, Authentic Movement grew out of dance movement therapy.
-Many people today practice it as a form of psychotherapy.
+As it is commonly known today, a general form of Authentic Movement grew out of dance movement therapy.
+Many people practice Authentic Movement as a form of psychotherapy.
 The therapist is the witness, and the client is the mover.

 Movement has tremendous potential for healing of the psyche.
 Our earliest, pre-verbal experiences may be remembered only in our bodies.
 Movement enables us to access these and all other body memories.
 Material may emerge that doesn't come out in years of talk therapy.